aarcThom/personalNotes/data_science_ML/04_conda_tensorflow_setup.md

 NOTE: The CUDA instructions above refer to the Game Ready driver.
 I actually installed the Studio Driver and everything is working AOK.
 The studio driver is probably what most designers would install, so this is worth mentioning.

 Download the most current Nvidia driver for your GPU [here](https://www.nvidia.com/download/index.aspx).
 Follow the prompts and wait until installation is complete.
-I'd restart your computer afterwards just to be safe.
+Restart your computer.
+If you don't the driver will not pick up on the WSL2 side and will return `segmentation fault` from the command `nvidia-smi` that we will use in the next step.

 **IMPORTANT NOTE:** Do not install any Nvidia drivers within WSL2.
 From Nvidia's documentation: